heymichellemac/gaming-blog/_posts/2023/01/2023-01-24-god-of-war-ragnarok.md

 ## Review

-Phenomenal game in terms of graphics and story.
+God of War Ragnarok is a phenomenal game in terms of graphics and story.
 Accessibility options are also very well implemented.

+I really enjoyed all the locations in the game.
+Each place was so visually interesting and unique that my initial visits were spent stopping to take screenshots every few seconds.

-Post game clean up to get the completion wasn't super fun tho.
-Things like traversal and lack of fast travel became super tedious.
+Post game clean up to get the completion wasn’t super fun.
+Things like traversal and lack of fast travel became super tedious and areas I previously found fun to traverse became frustrating to return to for the sake of one small collectible.
 [Backloggd Review](https://www.backloggd.com/u/MichelleMac/review/639381/){:target="\_blank"}{:rel="noopener noreferrer"}

 ## Guides I Used
 - [PSN Profiles Trophy Guide](https://psnprofiles.com/guide/15509-god-of-war-ragnar%C3%B6k-trophy-guide){:target="_blank"}{:rel="noopener noreferrer"}